mewmew/glfw/README.md

 win
 ===

-This package provides a simplified Go binding for [GLFW 3][glfw].
+Package win handles window creation, drawing and events.
+The window events are defined in a dedicated package located at:
+	github.com/mewmew/we

+The library uses a small subset of the features provided by [GLFW 3][glfw].
+For the sake of simplicity support for multiple windows has intentionally been left out.

 Channels are used instead of callbacks for event handling.

-For the sake of simplicity this package only allows the use of one window.
-Each event type has it's own dedicated channel and clients must register which events they are interested in by calling the corresponding Enable* functions.
+Each event type has its own dedicated channel and clients must register which events they are interested in by calling the corresponding Enable*  functions.

+All calls to this package must originate from the same dedicated OS thread.
+Use runtime.LockOSThread to achieve this.

 [glfw]: https://github.com/glfw/glfw/